Skip to main content

 • History requirement

-• 4 additional elective courses, often within specialized track
+• Four additional elective courses, often within specialized track

 ACCREDITEDSince 1971

 by the American Psychological Association (APA).
-We've also recently been accredited by Psychological Clinical Science Accreditation System and we're a member of the Academy of Psychological Clinical Science.
+We are also accredited by Psychological Clinical Science Accreditation System and we are a member of the Academy of Psychological Clinical Science.

 Murray Hall